ribhutheincompetent/steamos-ubuntu/README.md

 SteamOS Ubuntu is a set of scripts to create an Ubuntu-based Steam machine.

+WARNING: It only installs in 18.04 based ubuntu devices, since it lacks cross-arch libraries of 20.04, finding a temp solution now, then switch to something permanent.

 It will do the following:

 * Create the `steam` user account if it does not exist.